 - 1. Determine the purpose of the fumigation. - a.
 Elimination of insect infestation - b.
 Elimination of vertebrate pests - c.
 Plant pest quarantine. - 2.
-Determine the type of fumigation, for example - a.
-Space; tarp, mill, warehouse, food plant, or outdoor area - b.
-Transport Vehicle; railcar, truck, van, container - c.
-Commodity; raw agricultural or processed foods or non-food - d.
+Determine the type of fumigation.
+For example: - a.
+Space: tarp, mill, warehouse, food plant, or outdoor area - b.
+Vehicle: railcar, truck, van, container - c.
+Commodity: raw agricultural or processed foods or non-food - d.
 Type of Storage: vertical silo, farm storage, flat storage, etc. - e.
-Vessels; ship or barge.
-In addition to the Applicator's Manual, read the US Coast Guard Regulations 46 CFR 147A. - f.
-Outdoor rodent burrows - 3.
+Vessels: ship or barge.
+In addition to the Applicator's Manual, read the U.S. Coast Guard Regulation 46CFR 147A. - 3.
 Fully acquaint yourself with the structure and commodity to be fumigated, including: - a.
-The general structure layout, construction (materials, design, age, maintenance), of the structure, fire or combustibility hazards, connecting structures and escape routes, above and below ground, and other unique hazards or structure characteristics.
-Prepare, with the owner/operator/ person in charge a drawing or sketch of structure to be fumigated, delineating features, hazards, and other structural characteristics. - b.
+The general structure layout, construction (materials, design, age, maintenance), of the structure, fire or combustibility hazards, connecting structures and escape routes, above and below ground, and other unique hazards or structural characteristics.
+Prepare, with the owner/operator/person in charge, a drawing or sketch of structure to be fumigated, delineating features, hazards, and other structural characteristics. - b.
 The number and identification of persons who routinely enter the area to be fumigated (i.e. employees, visitors, customers, etc.) - c.
 The specific commodity to be fumigated, its mode of storage, and its condition. - d.
 The previous treatment history of the commodity, if available. - e.
 Accessibility of utility service connections. - f.
 Nearest telephone or other means of communication.
 Mark the location of these items on the drawing/sketch. - g.
 Emergency shut-off stations for electricity, water and gas.
 Mark the location of these items on the drawing/sketch. - h.
-Current emergency telephone numbers of local Health, Fire, Police, Hospital and Physician responders. - i.
+Current emergency telephone numbers of local health, fire, police, hospital and physician responders. - i.
 Name and phone number (both day and night) of appropriate company officials. - j.
-Check, mark and prepare the points of fumigation application locations if the job involves entry into the structure for fumigation.
+Check, mark and prepare the points of fumigant application locations if the job involves entry into the structure for fumigation. - k.
+Review labeling and Applicator's Manual. - I. Exposure time considerations: - 1.
+Product (tablet and pellets) to be used

-- k.
-Read and review the entire label which includes the container label and Applicator's Manual. - I. Exposure time considerations. - 1.
-Product (tablets and pellets) to be used. - 2.
-Minimum fumigation period, as defined and described by the label use directions - 3.
-Down time required to be available - 4.
-Aeration requirements - 5.
-Cleanup requirements, including dry or wet deactivation methods, equipment, and personnel needs, if necessary - 6.
-Measured and recorded commodity temperature and moisture m.
-Determination of dosage
+- 2. Minimum fumigation period, as defined and described by the label use directions

+- 3. Down time required to be available

+- 4. Aeration requirements

+- 5. Cleanup requirements, including dry or wet deactivation methods, equipment, and personnel needs, if necessary

+- 6. Measured and recorded commodity temperature and moisture

+- m.
+Determination of dosage:

 - 1. Cubic footage or other appropriate space/location calculations

 - 2. Structure sealing capability and methods

-- 3. Label directions
+- 3. Label recommendations

 - 4. Temperature, humidity, wind

 - 5. Commodity/space volume

 - 6. Past history of fumigation of structure

 - 7. Exposure time